-- For plastic cuvettes: How many consecutive measurements can be reliably carried out in the cuvette? - Measure the cuvette blank value before the sample or standard measurements in order to compensate the cuvette blank in addition to the reagent blank value. - Blank results remain saved for one measuring series, but a new blank result measurement can be performed at any time, even between sample measurements. - The displayed absorbance and RFU values always correspond to the directly measured values.
+- For plastic cuvettes: How many consecutive measurements can be reliably carried out in the cuvette? - Measure the cuvette blank value before the sample or standard measurements in order to compensate the cuvette blank in addition to the reagent blank value. - Blank results remain saved for one measuring series, but a new blank result measurement can be performed at any time, even between sample measurements. - The displayed absorbance values always correspond to the directly measured values.
 The dilution or cuvette factor as well as background absorbances will only be incorporated for the following result calculation (see Absorbance values on p.
-97). - The measuring result is typically displayed 2 to 3 seconds after a measurement has been started.
-If a small amount of light reaches the receiver (high absorbance values or low RFU values), the measuring time can be automatically extended by up to 9 seconds (photometry) or 6 seconds (fluorimetry) in order to increase the precision of the measurement. - Observe that the measured absorbance values do not exceed the upper limit of the photometric measuring range.
+105). - The measuring result is typically displayed 2 to 3 seconds after a measurement has been started.
+If (for high absorbance values) only a small amount of light reaches the receiver, the measuring time can automatically be extended up to 9 seconds in order to increase the precision of the measurement.
+For kinetic measurements, the automatic extension of the measuring time is not applied in order to prevent any conflicts with the preprogrammed interval time for the measuring point recording. - Observe that the measured absorbance values do not exceed the upper limit of the photometric measuring range.
 In this case, reject the measuring result.
 The upper limit of the photometric measuring range does not only depend on the wavelength (see Photometric properties on p.
-94), but also on the cuvette blank.
+102), but also on the cuvette blank.
 Ultra-micro cuvettes with a small diaphragm, such as TrayCell (Hellma), may have a cuvette blank of approx. A = 1.
 The available photometric measuring range is reduced by this amount.
 You can estimate the cuvette blank by measuring the cuvette filled with demineralized water as a sample in comparison with the empty cuvette shaft as a blank.
-The cuvette blank of the Eppendorf μ Cuvette G1.0 is negligible (approximately A = 0). - Fluorimetry: An increased autofluorescence of the cuvette (typical for plastic cuvettes) may restrict the available measuring range. - After the measurement, remove the measuring solution completely before filling in the next measuring solution in order to minimize carry-over.
+The cuvette blank of the Eppendorf μCuvette G1.0 is negligible (approximately A = 0). - After the measurement, remove the measuring solution completely before filling in the next measuring solution in order to minimize carry-over.
 If a carry-over from one sample to the next sample can be expected due to a high concentration difference, rinse the cuvette between the measurements. - If the temperature between the lamp and the ambience differs, photometric drift may occur.
 Therefore, a device from a colder ambience first has to be adjusted to the ambient temperature. - Avoid quick changes of temperature.
 Carry out a new blank measurement for a long series of measurements or measurements over a long period of time.